vodanh1903/vodanh1903.github.io/archives/Intigriti's-November-Challenge/README.md

 After finishing the check, I reviewed the requests captured in my Burp Suite, but nothing particularly interesting stood out.

 So I decided to take a closer look at the website's token, since it seemed to be using JWT for session management.
-I use jwt.io to decode my JWT:
+I use [jwt.io](https://www.jwt.io/) to decode my JWT:

 ![alt text](https://raw.githubusercontent.com/vodanh1903/CTF-Writeups/refs/heads/main/Intigriti's-November-Challenge/images/image-4.png)

 And you can see that, our user role is stored in the `role` field.

-At this point, the most straightforward idea for exploiting this JWT to escalate to admin role was to change its algorithm to none.
+At this point, the most straightforward idea for exploiting this JWT to escalate to admin role was to change its algorithm to `none`.
 Otherwise, we could only hope that the server either does not validate the JWT signature or uses a weak secret key that we could brute‑force.

 So, we will craft our JWT as follows: